nicksteinbauer/redbarncms/src/pages/what-we-do/drone-inspection.md

 featuredpost: true
 featuredimage: /img/adobestock_228584083.jpeg
 ---

-At Red Barn Engineering, we push technological boundaries using our robust programmers and advanced modeling engineers.
+At Red Barn, we push technological boundaries using our robust programmers and advanced modeling engineers.
 Our drone pilot has world-renowned flight status and compiles data for engineers, scientists, and real estate land development.
 We cut the time down to minutes, not hours, of field time.

 **How does it work?**